 Knowing what you can eat on a keto diet is important, but it’s also good to know what to avoid, especially some of the common foods you may not think of.

-Many fruits should be avoided, or kept to a minimum, due to their high-carb, high-glycemic-index.
-Common fruits to avoid include:
+Many fruits should be avoided, or kept to a minimum, due to their high-carb nature, such as:

 In general, root vegetables like carrots and beets have a higher glycemic index, so eat them sparingly.